 12 ~ Establish a routine for how you work best (i.e., listening to music while working).

 Everybody differs when it comes down to establishing favorite routines.

-When it comes down to deciding how many working hours a day should have, there are many opinions; but over 6 hours seems too excessive for me.
+There are many opinions when it comes down to deciding how many working hours a day should have, but over 6 hours seems too excessive for me.
 In my case, it often leads to compromising on quality.
 And that is not something I’d not go for.

 13 ~ Make sure you have enough sleep every night to stay focused and productive during the day.

 Fortunately, sleep is getting a more prominent place on people’s agenda.
 I make sure I sleep for a minimum of 7 hours.
 Preferably more.

 14 ~ Productivity tips for freelancers.
 Hire a virtual assistant.